 On July 9, 2011, South Sudan became an independent state after suffering from 50 years of war that left two million dead.
 South Sudan has some of the worst health indicators in the world, such as a lack of access to basic services, the existence of landmines and unexploded ordinance, and high food insecurity.

 In December 2013, conflict broke out in South Sudan.
 Handicap International was not only forced to briefly suspend its activities and evacuate some staff members, but the organization’s office in Bor, the capital of Jonglei state, was destroyed.
-According to the latest OCHA situation report, 1.5 million South Sudanese are internally displaced, and an additional 530,000 have sought refuge in neighboring countries.
+In August 2015, an internationally-mediated peace agreement was signed.
+According to UNHCR, as of February 2017, South Sudan is home to nearly 1.8 internally displaced people (IDPs) and more than 260,000 refugees.
+Nearly 645,000 South Sudanese have sought refuge in neighboring countries.

 - Emergency response